Arcturus Covid variant kills 5 in UK as strain spreads globally

 As of 17 April 2023, 105 XBB.1.16 sequenced cases have been identified in England, with cases located in all regions apart from the North East

+Arcturus: What is the new Covid variant causing a surge in cases

-Five people in England have died from the Arcturus strain of Covid.
+Five people in England have died from the Arcturus strain of Covid, according to the latest data from public health chiefs.

 There were five deaths among these cases, UKHSA confirmed.